chrsteffen1/Snake-Game/README.md

 ## Motivation:

-### - I have always loved video games and one of the first games I can remeber playing was snake on my dad's old Nokia cell phone.
-I loved the simple nature of the game and trying to beat my highscore.
+### - I have always loved video games and one of the first games I can remember playing was snake on my dad's old Nokia cell phone.
+I loved the simple nature of the game and trying to beat my high score.
 Even now with all the advancements in graphics I still love the 8-bit style.

 ---
-## Inital Ideas:
+## Initial Ideas:
 ![Wireframe](assests/snake-game-wireframe.png)

 ## Pseudocode: